Injectable SARMs Side Effects and Dangers

 SARMs are legal to purchase under the nomenclature of “research chemicals” – and they cannot be sold “for human consumption”.
 This will remain this way until further research has been done to pinpoint the health effects these compounds have.

-Conclusion: Are Injectable SARMs Good or Bad?
+Conclusion: Are Injectable SARMs Safe?

 Do SARMs need to be injected?